 The most common thing it could be is coolant burning off.
 If the coolant goes into the overflow tank it might burn off causing white smoke.
 Normally this isn’t a problem, but if you notice your coolant getting low, then you will want to make sure to refill it.

 Other chemicals burning off though can be an issue.
-If the smoke has major chemical odor then it might be power steering fluid or transmission fluid leaking.
+If the white smoke has major chemical odor then it might be power steering fluid or transmission fluid leaking.
 If it is either of those, then you will want both those systems to be checked.

 That is because if either of those is burning, then you probably have a leak somewhere and that needs fixed.
 A prolong leak can lead to the power steering failing and a prolonged leak with the transmission is even worse.
 If your transmission fluid gets low, then your transmission could go out and that is an expensive repair.

 The last thing smoke could be coming from is the electrical system.
 This is pretty uncommon as most of the wires in the car are covered and insulated.

 One thing that could white smoke through under the hood in the electrical system is the alternator.
 The alternator might start going out and shorting.
 This could lead to some white smoke.
 However, if the alternator is having issues then it should throw a check engine light and low voltage lights, so if the smoke is coming from that, then you should know pretty fast.